Slava0135/DigBlockGalactic/README.md

 # DigBlockGalactic

-Mod based on the game Deep Rock Galactic by Ghost Ship Games.
+Minecraft (1.21.5) mod based on the game Deep Rock Galactic by Ghost Ship Games.

 ## Progress